nina-jakovljevic/spring-petclinic-with-GA/README.md

-Testing main pipeline for the demo.
+Testing pushing to main branch for the demo.